zushicat/covid-19-data-crawler/README.md

 ~~There are daily updates by press releases but the tech team responsible for the chart (and datatable) obviously don't update on the weekend. **Boo!**~~
 ~~The numbers are updated on a daily basis.~~
 The reporting system was changed on the 13.05.2020, which explains decreased number of recoveries and the sudden spike of infections.
 Starting between 15.05.2020 and 19.05.2020, the numbers are updated between tuesdays and fridays only without updating the missing days.
-Hencce this data is less useful as a timeseries due to these gaps. :(
+Hence this data is less useful as a timeseries due to these gaps. :(

 ### 3 - News outlets